WapStart/plus1-android-sdk/README.md

 # SDK using

-You can find the examples of the settings and the configurations of the banners in the **Bart** test application.
+You can find the examples of the settings and configurations of banners in the **Bart** test application.
 The short explanations for a quick setup are given below.

 ## Adding the banner to the application
 Add [Plus1BannerView](https://github.com/WapStart/plus1-android-sdk/blob/master/doc/Plus1BannerView.md) into layout: